foonathan/compatibility/README.md

 * a header named `comp/xxx.hpp`.
 The header contains at least a macro `<PREFIX>HAS_XXX` with the same value as the CMake option and often workaround macros or functions that can be used instead of the feature.
+The workaround uses either the feature, if it is available, or own code.
+This allows using many new features already, without support.
+If the compiler gets support, you will be automatically using the native feature or the standard library implementation.

 To use the generated header files, it is recommended to create a single header, which includes `cstddef` (important!), followed by all the other headers.